tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 “Oh, Raven?
 He’s our DM.
 Our Dungeon Master.
 He's kinda like the God writing our adventure.
 And if you act up, he’ll smite yo’ ass,” James teased.

-Raven snorted quietly and Remington burst out into high pitched hyena-like laughter, which caused Colton to chuckle.
+Raven snorted softly and Remington burst out into high pitched hyena-like laughter, which caused Colton to chuckle.
 “James, what are you thinking?”
 Raven asked quietly, ever maintaining his “too cool for school” demeanor as his fingers scratched his chin.

 James looked back at me and asked, “Hey David, whatcha readin’?”